Set up launch agent

 <Tab title="Google Cloud">

-On Google Cloud, the following IAM permissions are required for the agent to upload build contexts to GCS:
+On Google Cloud, the agent requires the following IAM permissions to upload build contexts to GCS:

 ```js theme={null}